Watch on YouTube

 Black life was central and vital to the early modern world.
 Anti-Black violence simultaneously and indelibly marked global interactions in this time and place.
 Drs.
-Johnson, Fromont, and Mitchell will discuss what it means to center the African continent in our study of the “early modern”; they will consider how to grapple with and overcome the invisibility and disavowal of Black life in the early modern archive; they will share how students respond to these topics and what kinds of conversations this study engenders in both undergraduate and graduate classrooms.
+Johnson and Fromont will discuss what it means to center the African continent in our study of the “early modern”; they will consider how to grapple with and overcome the invisibility and disavowal of Black life in the early modern archive; they will share how students respond to these topics and what kinds of conversations this study engenders in both undergraduate and graduate classrooms.

 This virtual event is part of a series of Critical Race Conversations hosted by the Folger Institute.